adventurini/PropDrills/README.md

 <!-- Make sure to understand State here -->

 State may sound confusing.
 But it's just state.
 When you say the word state, just think of yourself as a person.
 Your state would include attributes such as your age and height.
-These things change very slowly (or perhaps do not change anymore).
-So monitoring this state would be simple.
+These things change very slowly (or perhaps do not change anymore (height)).

-However, your mood, appetite, heart rate, 'awake or asleep', change daily or hourly.
+However, your mood, appetite, heart rate, 'awake or asleep' will change daily or hourly.

-So you could create components that monitored each of these states such as this.
+So you could create components that monitored each of these states such as this:

 Class YearlyChanges
 state = {